 Setting Up the Initial Consultation

 When you contact the Bell & Washington Law Firm in Atlanta by form or phone call, we will gladly set up an initial consultation for you.
 How does that work, you may ask?
-Well, with technology becoming more advanced and the reality that is the Covid today, there are simply more creative ways to meet.
+Well, with technology becoming more advanced and the reality that is COVID-19 today, there are many creative ways to meet.

 First and foremost, we want your initial consultation to be convenient and comfortable for you.
 Therefore, we can meet you at the office by appointment or we can discuss the specifics of your case over the phone or by Zoom meeting.